forwards/conferences/How-to - Diversity Scholarships.md

 forward, etc.)_

-4 - _ticks all the boxes (recommendation: favor the most marginalised groups/people - including disabilities - with least opportunity and/or those
-that contribute a lot of volunteer time to the R community)_
+4 - _ticks all the boxes (recommendation: favor the most marginalised groups/people, e.g. disabled folk, with least opportunity and/or those that contribute a lot of volunteer time to the R community)_

 The final selection will be based on the average score (between the two